 If you are accepted onto the course, you just need a device with internet capabilities and to be available and punctual for the four lessons.
 Treat it as you would a professional writers’ room: turn up, be on time and reply to emails.

-The Crash Course is currently closed for applications.
-The next course will run in November 2020.
-Applications will open in October 2020.
+** Applications for The Crash Course are currently closed.
+The next Crash Course will run in April 2021.
+Applications will open in March 2021.**

 (Please note: you must be over 18 to apply.
 Dates and times are subject to change. ie. I might get a writing job and have to re-arrange the workshop dates.
-But I will always try to avoid this.)
+But I will always try to avoid this.
+Please only apply if you are able to attend the above dates.)

 Gemma’s most recent work includes the Emmy nominated Tracey Ullman’s Show (BBC), Tracey Breaks the News (BBC) Riot Girls (Channel 4) Newsjack (BBC Radio 4 Extra) The Now Show (BBC Radio 4), The News Quiz (BBC Radio 4), Dave Gorman’s Modern Life is Goodish (Dave), Class Dismissed (CBBC) and Bravest Warriors (Cartoon Hangover).
 She has script edited Newsjack for the past few seasons and her “What were you wearing?” sketch for Tracey Ullman was featured in the New York Times, Huffington Post, Mirror, Metro and more, with over 35 million views on Facebook and was BBC Comedy’s highest rated video of 2017.